termite-analyser/z3overlay/README.md

 An overlay for the OCaml Z3 binding.

 [Z3](https://github.com/Z3Prover/z3) is an SMT solver developed by microsoft.
-A new ocaml binding is available in the branch [`unstable`](https://github.com/Z3Prover/z3/tree/unstable).

-This package contains an overlay to this new official binding.
+This package contains an overlay to official binding.

 This overlays allows to track the type of terms in the typesystem, allowing the OCaml typechecker to check the validity of Z3 formulas and making the model extraction easier.